hqjs/babel-plugin-transform-modules/README.md

 ```

 # Transformation
-Can recognise UMD files and mixed `import` with `require` statements.
+Can recognise UMD files and mixed `import`, `export` with `require` statements.
 Turns dynamic require into static imports.
 Transforms double `default`.

 It will turn
 ```js